richfaj/SmtpClientDiag/README.md

 ## SmtpClientDiag
 The project contains a PowerShell module that can be used to test SMTP Client Submission with Office 365.
 The module will output the SMTP session to console and save to a log file.

 The module supports both Basic (AUTH LOGIN) and OAuth (XOAUTH2) authentication.
 For modern authentication, you must install the MSAL.PS module to obtain a token.
+For issues, please report the problem using the issues tab in Github.

 ## Getting Started
 If using Modern Authentication, make sure you have followed the instructions in the document below before testing.